jdiejim/pokedex-blog/README.md

 # PART 1

-To get the basic project setup you can clone the boilerplate branch of this [repo](https://github.com/jdiejim/pokedex-blog) or continue to follow the basic installation.
+To get the basic project setup you can clone the branch 'basic' of this [repo](https://github.com/jdiejim/pokedex-blog) or continue to follow the basic installation.

 ## Create React App Installation